Mighty Netball Covid Policy March 2021

 At Mighty Netball we will always follow the latest government guidance and will ensure everyone is made clear about the restrictions and works together to manage social distancing and hand hygiene.

 A detailed risk assessment will be carried out for each Mighty Netball venue in association with the venue owners.

 The health and safety of the children and our coaches is paramount.
-We look forward to welcoming children back with new operating procedures in place.
+We look forward to welcoming children back with Covid secure operating procedures in place.

 Mighty Netball will ensure all coaches and parents understand what to expect in order to provide a safe re-introduction to netball in accordance with the Government guidelines.

-Coaches will have a checklist to ensure the area has been prepared and all equipment is sanitised and set out.
+Coaches will ensure the area has been prepared and all equipment is sanitised and set out.

 Children and coaches must maintain good hygiene, hand washing and social distancing.
 We require participants and coaches to wash their hands for 20 seconds with soap and water before leaving home and again when you return.
 Mighty Netball will ensure the environment is made safe, hand sanitiser must be used by all participants before and after sessions.

 Coaches and children must arrive changed and ready to exercise, there may not be access to toilet facilities so our advice is to use the toilet at home.
 However, Easter Camps will have toilet access.
 Coaches will, from outside the building, control numbers of children indoors in the toilet and encourage distancing and hand hygiene, children may wish to wear a face mask when going inside to the toilet.